Mike Krzyzewski: Duke

 Krzyzewski speaks to reporters after being named Duke's head coach on March 18, 1980.

 On March 18, 1980, Krzyzewski was named the head coach at Duke University after five seasons at Army.
 After a few rebuilding seasons, he and the Blue Devils became a fixture on the national basketball scene with 35 NCAA Tournament berths in the past 36 years and 24 consecutive from 1996 to 2019, behind Kansas which has appeared in the tournament in 30 consecutive seasons.
 Overall, he has taken his program to postseason play in 36 of his 39 years at Duke and is the winningest coach in men's NCAA Tournament play with a 100–30 record for a .769 winning percentage.
-His Duke teams have won 15 ACC Championships, been to 13 Final Fours, and won five NCAA tournament National Championships.
+His Duke teams won 15 ACC Championships, went to 13 Final Fours, and won five NCAA tournament National Championships.